NoNameWasntTaken/BlowjobTrainer-NoNameWasntTaken-Fork/FeatureAdditions.md

 ## 1: External Integration Points

-- **Task Executables**: Optional external script path for all task types, ran automatically when the task begins.
+- **Task Executables**: Optional external script path for all task types, which run automatically when the task begins.
 Utility options for browsing, testing, clearing scripts.
 Only available in the Electron-packaged application.
 - **CLI External Launch**: Launch the application via command-line interface, primarily as an integration point with other applications.
 Options include limited navigation when specifying a level via CLI parameter, calibration-only runs for extracting calibration data, and auto-start functionality to immediately begin a level on startup.
 Refer to "ExternalDocumentation.txt" for more info on this specific feature.

 ---